-Due to the extensive limits of the on-site stream buffers and 100-year floodplain in the eastern application area, at the Taylor Acres Avenue entrance location and the stream systems along the northern, southern, and western application limits, any redevelopment of the site would need to request similar PMA impacts.
+Due to the extensive limits of the on-site stream buffers and 100-year floodplain in the eastern property area, at the Taylor Acres Avenue entrance location and the stream systems along the northern, southern, and western property limits, any redevelopment of the site would need to request similar PMA impacts.
 The on-site floodplain limits are beyond the on-site stream buffer and steep slopes.
 Since access to the subject site is only available from Taylor Acres Avenue, it is not possible to redevelop the subject site without impacting PMA, stream buffer, steep slopes, and 100-year floodplain at that location.
-See the excerpt from the TCP1 below depicting the location of these features in relation to the site access, building, and parking:

 As previously noted, this area is already impacted by the previous vehicle salvage yard use.
 Furthermore, consolidating the proposed improvements towards the Taylor Acres Avenue access allows for a larger contiguous area of reforestation in the western portion of the subject property, along Henson Creek.
-Accordingly, staff support the applicant's proposal to locate the proposed site access, warehouse building, and parking within the PMA, stream buffer, steep slopes, and 100-year floodplain.
+Accordingly, location of the site access, warehouse building, and parking within the PMA, stream buffer, steep slopes, and 100-year floodplain is supported.

-Reforestation is proposed within a former open vehicle storage area in the western portion of the site, which will increase the riparian buffers to the three on-site stream systems.
+Reforestation is included within a former open vehicle storage area in the western portion of the site, which will increase the riparian buffers to the three on-site stream systems.
 This reforestation planting will restore the REF impacted from the previous use.
-Staff support the six proposed PMA impact areas conditional upon providing an additional half acre of afforestation, abutting the proposed afforestation on the western side of the property.
+The six PMA impact areas are approved, conditional upon providing an additional half acre of afforestation, abutting the proposed afforestation on the western side of the property.
 This additional afforestation area will also be required to be placed within the woodland conservation easement as part of the TCP2 certification process.
-This additional half acre of afforestation should be planted with 3.5-inch caliper, native shade trees.
-This will ensure a better survival rate, achievement of a fuller tree canopy sooner, and mitigate the proposed removal of the two specimen trees, ST-243 and ST-245.
+This additional 0.5 acre of afforestation shall be planted with 3.5-inch caliper, native shade trees.
+This will ensure a better survival rate, achievement of a fuller tree canopy sooner, and mitigate the removal of the two specimen trees, ST-243 and ST-245.

 Based on the level of design information currently available, the limits of disturbance shown on the TCP1, and the impact exhibits provided, the REF on the subject property have been preserved and/or restored to the fullest extent possible.
-Six proposed PMA impact areas are necessary for site access, site restoration work, proposed building, and three SWM outfall structures, which are reasonable for the orderly and efficient redevelopment of the subject property.
+Six approved PMA impact areas are necessary for site access, site restoration work, proposed building, and three SWM outfall structures, which are reasonable for the orderly and efficient redevelopment of the subject property.